-Dial listed phone number: (Note: an answering machine does not count as a contact)

-I. No contact: --> Returns to status code screen (busy/no answer/out of service/invalid/answering machine)

-select option: Answering Machine - read Message 1:

-Message 1:

-"Hello, my name is (full name) calling for the Transportation Tomorrow Survey.
+" F4 - Start Interview" Interv e phone number and prompt appears household contacted?"
+(Y/N/A) $(Yes) \rightarrow go to 1.$ (No contact) → Returns to status code screen (busy/no answer/out of service/in (A nswering Machine) → Read Message 1: Message 1: "Hello, my name is(full name)calling for the Transportation Tomorrow Survey.
 The survey is being carried out on behalf of your Provincial and Municipal governments.
 It is important that we obtain information on your household.
-Please call us at 1-888-735-2221 or 416-946-8392 between 10 a.m. and 9:30 p.m., Monday to Friday, or Saturday between 10 a.m. and 2 p.m.
-Thank you for your cooperation."

-II.
-Contacted household:

-- "By now you should have received a letter from the Ontario Ministry of Transportation explaining the purpose of the survey and telling you to expect my call.
+Please call us at 1-866-712-2034 or 416-978-8991 between 10 a.m. and 9:30 p.m., Monday to Friday, or Saturday between 10 a.m. and 2 p.m.
+Thank you for your co-operation."
+Conta acted househo ld: 1.
+"Hello, my name is (full name) calling for the Transportation Tomorrow Survey.
+Is this the household?"
+(Y/N) (No) → confirm telephone number (a) terminate and assign status code invalid phone number (b) re-dial (Yes) → go to 2 2.
+"By now you should have received a letter from the Ontario Ministry of Transportation explaining the purpose of the survey and telling you to expect my call.
 Did you receive the letter?"
-(Y/N) (Yes) --> Read Message 3 (No) --> Read Message 2 then Message 3

-Message 2: "Since you did not receive the letter I'll explain the purpose of the survey.
+(Y/N) (Yes) → Read Message 3 (No) → Read Message 2 and then Message 3 Message 2: "Since you did not receive the letter I'll explain the purpose of the survey.
 It is to help your Provincial and Municipal governments make improvements to roads and public transit in your area.
 To do that they need to collect information on existing household travel patterns.
-The interview will take 5 to 10 minutes.
 All the information you give us is strictly confidential."

-Message 3: "First, I would like to ask you some questions about your household."
+Message 3: "First, I would like to ask you some questions about your household"